 - 3 Tbsps Butter, softened

-Make sure the stainless inner liner is in the base and add the broth, wine, tomato paste, vinegar, and Worcestershire sauce.
+Make sure the stainless inner liner is in the base and add the broth, wine, vinegar, and Worcestershire sauce.
 Stir well.
-Let this mixture heat to a low simmer.

-Add all other ingredients, except for the thickener, to the pot.
-Stir. *See note about browning the meat.
+Add all other ingredients, except for the thickener and tomato paste, to the pot.
+Stir.
+See note about browning the meat*.

-- Put the lid on and set the steam release knob to Sealing position.
+Put the lid on the pot and seal the vent.

 This is a full pot, and will take several minutes to come to pressure.

-After cooking cycle ends, let the pressure cooker Naturally Release the steam for 15 minutes.
+After cooking cycle ends, let the pressure Naturally Release for 15 minutes.

 Manually release the remaining pressure.
 Do this in short bursts as a full release at this point will have the hot stew spewing out of the steam release knob and all over your kitchen (don’t ask me how I know this!).

-- Once all steam/pressure is out of the pot and the pin in the lid drops, open the lid carefully, facing it away from you.
+Once all steam/pressure is out of the pot and the pin in the lid drops down, open the lid carefully, facing it away from you.

 Mix the flour and butter together for thickening.
 You might need to microwave the butter for 5 seconds to soften it.